pyeventsourcing/eventsourcing/docs/topics/process.rst

 may even succeed and which may not be idempotent).
 If an event can be processed at all, then it will be processed exactly once.

-Therefore, the processing will be reliable even if the behaviour of the policies and the aggregates is dysfunctional.
-Just like a ratchet is as good as its teeth and pawl are strong, similarly a process application is as reliable as its database transactions are atomic.
-The atomicity of the database transactions guarantees separately the reliability of both upstream notification log (teeth), and the downstream tracking records (pawl).
-Hence the application domain event records are reliable, and so is the process application's notification log, from which its domain events are propagated.
+A ratchet is as strong as its teeth and pawl.
+Similarly, a process application is as reliable as the atomicity of its database transactions.
+The atomicity of the database transactions guarantees separately the reliability of both the upstream notification log (teeth) and the downstream tracking records (pawl).
+The atomicity of the recording and consumption determines the production as atomic: a continuous stream of events is processed in discreet, indivisible units.
+Hence, interruptions can only cause delays.

 System of processes
 -------------------